 And if there was no letter, then George’s death seems to be Sarah’s invention.

-George’s death was reported in Sydney in October 1851 but the rest we’ll never know.
+George’s death was reported in Sydney in October 1851.
+The rest we’ll never know.

 The Death of George Goodman

 After linking George Barron Goodman to George Barry Goodman, finding his end was a genealogy task, though not a totally straightforward one thanks to frequently shifting surnames.
-Another twist of identities hindered discovery of George’s death record: the will/probate of his wife (22 June 1888) is in the name Ellen Goodman Webster, with husband being named George Barry Goodman Webster.
+Another twist of identities hindered discovery of George’s death record: the will/probate of his wife (22 June 1888) is in the name Ellen Goodman Webster, and her husband is named George Barry Goodman Webster.
 And it was in this name that a death was registered.

 George Barry Goodman Webster died on 8 March 1891 in Chorlton upon Medlock in the County of Manchester.
 His age was given as 73 (b.c.
 1817-1818) and his occupation as “retired auctioneer”.
 His son was in attendance.
 (We can expect his son’s statement of age to be less reliable than George’s own statement of birth date at his baptism.)
-The death register entry unveiled no secrets.
+The death register entry maintained George’s secrets.

 The True Identity of Australia’s First Professional Photographer

 We now know England’s George Barry Goodman (10 April 1815 – 8 March 1891) is one and the same with Australia’s Daguerreotypist George Barron Goodman who we can now say was born in 1815 and died in 1891.